Model Predictive Control with High-Probability Safety Guarantee for Nonlinear Stochastic Systems: Problem Statement

 \subsection{Stochastic MPC with Chance Constraint}

 In this paper, we focus on handling \eqref{origin opt ctrl} through stochastic MPC, as it systematically seeks control objectives and probabilistic constraint satisfaction \cite{7740982}.
-At each time $t$, given a prediction window $m$, a typical stochastic MPC predicts an $m$-length trajectory $z_{t+k|t}$, $k=0,\dots,m$ by solving the stochastic optimization problem with system dynamic constraints $z_{t+k+1|t}=f(z_{t+k|t},u_{t+k|t}) +\Phi(x_T))$, where $u_t$ is generated by the proposed MPC scheme \eqref{eq: mpc scheme}.
-We point out that the cost of the nominal trajectory $x_t$ is also stochastic because $u_t$ is essentially derived from a stochastic control policy.
-We consider Lipschitz cost functions.
+At each time $t$, given a prediction window $m$, a typical stochastic MPC predicts an $m$-length trajectory $\{z_{t+k|t}\}$, $k=0,\dots,m$ by solving the stochastic optimization problem with system dynamic constraints $z_{t+k+1|t}=f(z_{t+k|t},u_{t+k|t}) +\Phi(x_T))$.
+In this section, the cost functions are assumed to be Lipschitz.
+More general cases are considered as future work.

 \begin{thm} Given stochastic system \eqref{sys: d-t ss}, safe set $\mC$, cost functions $\mL_t(\cdot,\cdot)$, terminal cost function $\Phi(\cdot)$, initial state set $\mX_0\in\mC$, safe probability level $1-\delta$, and terminal state set $\mX_f$.
 Suppose that the cost functions are $L_c$-Lipschitz with both $x$ and $u$, and Assumption \ref{ass: Lipschitz f}-\ref{ass: Xf} hold.
-Let $u_t$ be the control input of the actual trajectory $X_t$.
+Let $u_t$ be the control input of the actual trajectory $\{X_t\}$.
 Define $J(\bm{X,u})$ and $\tilde{J}(\bm{x,u})$ as above in Section III-E. Then it holds that:

 \end{thm}